duken72/codingForDummies/cmakeFD/README.md

 ### Basic Definition

 "**Target**" are executable files, binary files.
-As the name itself suggests, they are the ultimate targets, the goal of CMake, to compile and build source code to these executables.
+As the name itself suggests, they are the ultimate targets, the goal of CMake, to compile and build source code (in C++) to these executables.

 These targets have properties, which are to be managed in order for the source code to be compiled and built properly.
 Some common properties are: `LINK_LIBRARIES`, `INCLUDE_DIRECTORIES`, `COMPILE_DEFINITIONS`, `COMPILE_OPTIONS`.

+Include directories are where you need to find the C++ header files.
+With correct ones, you can add header files on top of your `.cpp` files: `#include <something.h>`.
+This is where the compiler will find function declarations, type definitions, classes, structures, etc. While compiler concerns with the declarations, linker concerns with functions, methods definitions.
+These are handled by link libraries.
+In the build process, a target has to be compiled and linked in order to become a executable.
+Check [C++ for Dummies](../cppFD/README.md) for more in depth understand.

-And the commands to change them:
+The commands to change them:

 - `target_include_directories`
 - `target_link_libraries`